gardenlinux/gardenlinux/docs/legacy/01_developers/vmware-ova.md

 The Warning :warning: can be ignored.

-The following environement variables can be exported to avoid specifying some of the command line flags:
+The following environment variables can be exported to avoid specifying some of the command line flags:

 ```bash